-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-So, how exactly do you go about negotiating the best mortgage contract for this year?
+Plus, you’ll want to negotiate with lenders to ensure the mortgage product you’re signing for is as suitable as possible to your financial situation.
+So, how exactly do you go about negotiating the best mortgage contract?
 The best way to do that is to understand the terms of your mortgage and understand what you need and want from your mortgage contract.

-What is a Mortgage Contract?
+What Is A Mortgage Contract?

 Mortgage Types

-Conventional mortgages.
 These involve a minimum down payment amount of 20% of the purchase price of the home.

-Mortgage Term
+Mortgage Terms

 The mortgage term refers to the time frame within which the mortgage contract remains in effect, including the interest rate, fees, and policies.

-Short-Term
+Short-Term Mortgages

 This means you’ll be able to renegotiate your contract or switch lenders within a shorter amount of time, without having to pay any extra fees.
 The downside here is that, if interest rates go up, you may have to renegotiate at a higher interest rate.

-Long-Term
+Long-Term Mortgages

-Convertible-Term
+Convertible-Term Mortgages

-Here, homeowners are able to extend their short-term to a longer one.
+With this type of mortgage term, homeowners are able to extend their short-term to a longer one.
 After they’ve converted or extended their term, they’ll qualify at the interest rate that their lender is offering for a longer-term mortgage, which can end up being more affordable.

 Amortization Period